Hatchōbori Station (Tokyo): History

-The Tokyo Metro (formerly Eidan) station opened on 28 February 1963.
+The Tokyo Metro station was opened on 28 February 1963 by the Teito Rapid Transit Authority (TRTA).
 The JR East station opened on 10 March 1990.

-The station facilities of the Hibiya Line were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.
+The station facilities of the Hibiya Line were inherited by Tokyo Metro after the privatization of the TRTA in 2004.

 Station numbering was introduced to the JR East platforms in 2016 with Hatchobori being assigned station number JE02.

 Passenger statistics

 In fiscal 2010, the JR East station was used by an average of 28,969 passengers daily (boarding passengers only).

 Surrounding area

 The station is located in the Hatchōbori neighbourhood of Chūō, Tokyo.